 Grommet Hole Standard

 The standard grommet hole on the monitor platform is a nice little addition.
 This really helps by allowing you to mount almost any brand of monitor arm you’d like.
 Many products will require you to clamp a monitor arm to the back of the platform, which can be a problem if your converter is up against a wall.
-Other products, like the Ergotron WorkFit-T and FlexiSpot M2, have grommet holes specific to their monitor arm which means you can only use their monitor arm with their converter.
+Being able to mount the monitor via grommet hole makes the converter much more versatile.

 What don’t I like?